Our Cultural Capital is about preparing children at Djanogly Sherwood Academy with the knowledge and skills for what comes next.

 Structure , scaffolding and boundaries which allows children to feel secure enough to take risks:

-- We provide a breakfast club that every child could access in order that they are ready for work
+- We provide a breakfast club that every child can access in order that they are ready for the school day.

-- There is a lunchclub designed to support those children who find free play and positive friendship groupings a challenge
+- There is a lunch club designed to support those who find free play a challenge and have difficulty maintaining positive friendships.

 - Our 5 R's are unique to our school.
 The 5 R values underpin our school curriculum and makes explicit the kinds of positive behaviour we expect in school.

 - Our behaviour management system creates explicit boundaries based on positive reinforcement.